Best practices for AEM Assets

-- Assets Migration guide If you want to migrate assets from your legacy system to AEM Assets, there are several steps to consider to streamline the migration process.
+- Assets migration guide If you want to migrate assets from your legacy system to AEM Assets, there are several steps to consider to streamline the migration process.
 The Migration guide include best practices around the tasks you perform to bring the assets into AEM in a phase-wise manner.
-This includes applying metadata, generating renditions, and activating the assets to publish instances.
+This includes applying metadata, generating renditions, and activating the assets to publish deployment.

-- Assets Network Considerations document When handling AEM instances, understanding the network topology is important to understand network performance, identify chokepoints, and describe the expected user experience.
+- Assets network considerations When handling AEM deployment, understanding the network topology is important to understand network performance, identify chokepoints, and describe the expected user experience.
 The Assets Network Considerations document discusses network considerations when designing your AEM Asset deployment.

-- Assets Monitoring guide After your AEM instance is deployed, you should monitor certain tasks and the system in general to ensure system integrity and efficiency of operations.
+- Assets monitoring guide After your AEM deployment is deployed, you should monitor certain tasks and the system in general to ensure system integrity and efficiency of operations.
 The Monitoring guide includes best practices for monitoring various aspects of your system.

-- Assets Offloading guide Handling large files and running workflows in AEM Assets can consume considerable CPU, memory, and I/O resources.
+- (Deprecated) Assets offloading guide Handling large files and running workflows in AEM Assets can consume considerable CPU, memory, and I/O resources.
 Offloading these tasks can reduce CPU, memory, and IO overheads.
 The Assets offloading guide includes recommended use cases and best practices for Assets offloading.

-- AEM and Creative Cloud Integration Best Practices You can integrate your AEM instance with Creative Cloud in multiple ways.
+- AEM and Creative Cloud integration best practices You can integrate your AEM deployment with Creative Cloud in multiple ways.
 Following some best practices to streamline your integration and asset transfer workflows helps achieve maximum efficiency.
 This guide includes best practices around integrating AEM Assets with Adobe Creative Cloud.